 For a higher top speed, add teeth to the front or remove teeth from the rear.

-3. Compare RPM Shifts
+3. Compare Rpm Shifts

 After changing sprockets, note your cruising RPM at a given speed—this indicates how much the ratio shifted.